 We then decided to offer payment-wise features to landlords so as to make it easy for all sections of property owners.

 What would a prospect tenant like?
 Getting a complete view of the property they’re going to live in.
 This is where web design and listing feature comes handy.
 Since we’re negating out each and every phase of a physical contact, we have to make sure the navigation for tenant onboarding is user friendly and self-explaining.

 Default in payment of rent is the biggest risk for a property owner.
 Hence, we collaborated with Certn and Equifax for background check of tenants.
 These features help the landlord in identifying potential defaulters or unruly elements.
-We also provided an easy option of sending lease agreements digitally and storing the copies on Pendo.
+We also provided an easy option of sending lease agreements digitally and storing the copies.
 This was especially a bit difficult as paperwork/rules are different in all states.

 When you try to negate physical contact, you’ve got to integrate a payment system, for collecting rent and deposits.
 We tied-up with Bank of Canada and set up our won payment system to negate any reliability on a third-party system in the future.
 The client was particularly satisfied with this feature as it saved him a fixed monthly amount.
 Friendly reminders for due date approach and late fees notifications will reduce save landlords from many awkward conversations.